Reaping A Biotech Blunder;

 convinced Starlink would soon get full approval for use in food and that

 the special conditions would be lifted.
-"Aventis was working very hard on
+"Aventis was working very

 those approvals," says Witherspoon.